narcissawright/melancholy/README.md

 - Naturally sprints when holding joystick fully (3s to build to full speed, subtle increase).
 - Jumping.
 Variable Jump Height.
 Leniency when falling off a ledge.
 - Shielding.
 Melanie has a big shield.
 She moves slower with the shield up.
 The shield bounces projectiles off.

-#### `Mostly Done`
-- Shield bash.
-Quickly releasing and re-pressing results in a shield bash.
-Reflects projectiles w/ higher velocity.
-- Impact landing.
-Landing from a height will result damage or being unable to move for a time.
 - Subweapon: Bombs.
 Pull bomb (hold overhead).
 Cannot pull while area above head is blocked.
 Can throw bombs.
 Bombs explode on impact.
 Bomb will drop if damaged or if you shield.
 Shielding a bomb will give you shield knockback but no damage.
 Getting hit by a bomb directly can boost you, but does damage.
+- Shield bash.
+Quickly releasing and re-pressing results in a shield bash.
+Reflects projectiles w/ higher velocity.
+- Impact landing.
+Landing from a height will result damage or being unable to move for a time.

 #### `To Do`
 - Proper movement & physics on slopes and small ledges